pioneers/PieCentral/dawn/README.md

     * Run `make dawn-watch`.
 This will pull all the necessary dawn dependencies and start the webpack bundler.
 Leave this running, it will automatically rebundle the app as you make changes.
     * In a separate terminal tab/window, launch the application itself: `make dawn-start`.
-Leave this terminal window running also.
+Leave this terminal window also running.
 Dawn should open.
     * When you make a change, the webpack watcher should automatically re-bundle your code.
 To see your changes in the app, you can refresh by clicking `Debug > Reload` from the menu bar.